-242. Periodic reports are prepared on the basis of material from the Ministries of Labour and Social Welfare, Education, Health, Internal Affairs, Justice, Information, Emergency Situations and Defence; the National Statistical Committee; the Supreme Court; the Procurator-General's Office; the National Centre of Legislation and Legal Research; and voluntary associations.
+243. Periodic reports are prepared on the basis of documentation from the Ministries of Labour and Social Welfare, Education, Health, Internal Affairs, Justice, Information, Emergency Situations and Defence; the National Statistical Committee; the Supreme Court; the Procurator General's Office; the National Centre for Legislation and Legal Research; and voluntary associations.

-243. Draft reports are subject to a process of approval with all interested ministries and voluntary associations and, in accordance with their competence, the National Commission on the Rights of the Child and the National Council on Gender Policy.
+244. Draft reports are subject to a process of approval involving all interested ministries and voluntary associations and, within the scope of their competence, the National Commission on the Rights of the Child and the National Council on Gender Policy.
 The Government gives final approval.
 Once approved, draft reports are posted in Russian on the website of the relevant ministry.

-244. Approved periodic reports are submitted to the relevant human rights treaty body for consideration.
+245. Approved periodic reports are submitted to the relevant human rights treaty body for consideration.